 Quaker Business Success in Ireland

-Irish Quaker Leadership in Human Rights:
+And Irish Quaker Leadership in Social Reform:

 Quaker Business Success in Ireland:

 Bewley’s was established in Dublin by Quakers who originated in Cumberland and moved to Ireland in the 17th century.
-The family developed a major tea and coffee importing business and later opened the well known cafés on Grafton Street.
+The family developed a major tea and coffee importing business and later opened the well-known cafes on Grafton Street.
 The name continues today, though ownership has changed.

-Above: Image source:The Making of Irish Linen, Peter Collins, 1994, Internet Archive, and ArtsAndCulture.Google.com
+Above: Image source: The Making of Irish Linen, Peter Collins, 1994, Internet Archive, and ArtsAndCulture.Google.com

 The Richardson family developed the damask linen works at Bessbrook in County Armagh.
 The mill gained international recognition for quality and technical innovation, and the surrounding village was planned as an industrial community.